Georg Grasser

 Georg Grasser (born 3 October 1990) is an Austrian footballer who plays as a defender for Lafnitz.

 Career

-In 2008, Grasser signed for the reserves of English Premier League side West Ham Ujited, where he said, "The transition was very tough for me at the beginning because I wasn't physically at the same level as the other players."
+In 2008, Grasser signed for the reserves of English Premier League side West Ham United, where he said, "The transition was very tough for me at the beginning because I wasn't physically at the same level as the other players."
 In 2015, he signed for GAK in the Austrian third division, helping them achieve promotion to the Austrian second division.